 - The previous direct or indirect contribution by one spouse toward the education or career potential of the other spouse

 Marital debt can actually lead to each spouse receiving a negative-sum.
 For example, if the net value of the marital property is $100,000, applying the 50/50 presumption leads to each spouse’s receiving property worth a total of $50,000.
 If, on the other hand, the marital property has a negative net value of, say, minus $20,000 (due to large debts that outweigh the spouses’ positive assets), then applying the presumption leads to each spouse’s receiving property worth a total of negative $10,000.

 How you deal with debt is important and could affect you for years to come.
 There are several areas that need your attention.
 The first has to do with the debt that you have acquired during the marriage.
 You will need to obtain a copy of your credit history to determine whether there is any derogatory information that has been reported to the various agencies.

 Not all of your personal marital debts will appear on these reports, only those for which the creditors consider you responsible.
 For example, if you have a joint credit card that you and your spouse have cosigned for, the payment history related to that card will appear on both your and your spouse’s credit histories.
 However, if the credit card is in your spouse’s name and you are just an authorized user, the payment history may only appear in your spouse’s name.
 This can be both good and bad.
 If the credit history is good and in both names, you will benefit from it.
 The opposite is true if the credit history is bad.

-Fault is not considered relevant in equitable distribution cases, unless marital misconduct has had an economic impact on the value of the marital estate.
-If the division of assets is contested, you should hire an attorney to file a temporary injunction to protect your rights, and the marital property.
+The fault is not considered relevant in equitable distribution cases unless marital misconduct has had an economic impact on the value of the marital estate.
+If the division of assets is contested, you should hire an attorney to file a temporary injunction to protect your rights and marital property.